St Benedict's Church, Norwich: History

+Destruction

-The body of the church was largely destroyed in an air raid in January 1942.
+The body of the church was largely destroyed in an air raid in January 1942, gutting it.
+Much of the furnishings dating from the 1899 refitting were destroyed.
 The walls of the church largely survived, damaged, but were demolished in the 1950s.
 All that now survives of St Benedict's is the tower, surrounded by a residential development built in 1976.

 The system of compensation after the war meant that the Diocese of Norwich was paid war reparation money for St Benedict's, so long as it was spent on rebuilding.
 But that did not have to be on the same spot, and the Church of England claimed for a new St Benedict's, which was put in the middle of the Gunton housing estate in Lowestoft, Suffolk.
 The bell from the Norwich church tower was rehung in the new church, while the font from the old St Benedict's is now in St Mary's Church, Erpingham.

-Organ

-The church contained an organ dating from 1860 by Ward.
-A specification of the organ can be found on the National Pipe Organ Register.